ronit-007/Dog-Breed-indentificarion/README.md

 In this project, we're using the **`mobilenet_v2_130_224`** model from TensorFlow Hub. https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html MobileNetV2 is a significant improvement over MobileNetV1 and pushes the state of the art for mobile visual recognition including classification, object detection and semantic segmentation.
 MobileNetV2 is released as part of TensorFlow-Slim Image Classification Library, or you can start exploring MobileNetV2 right away in Colaboratory.
 Alternately, you can download the notebook and explore it locally using Jupyter.
-MobileNetV2 is also available as modules on TF-Hub, and pretrained checkpoints can be found on github.
+MobileNetV2 is also available as modules on TF-Hub.
 <img src="https://user-images.githubusercontent.com/106836228/186514899-12e8ca5a-0bb6-4c7d-a275-de8c064e1815.png">

 ### Setting up the model layers